lene/nn-wtf/README.md

 assert prediction == 7
 ```

+If you have cloned or downloaded the git repository at https://github.com/lene/nn-wtf, you can
+also have a look at `main.py` in the root directory for some example usage.

 From there on, you are on your own for now.
 More functionality and documentation
 to come.